awsdocs/aws-parallelcluster-user-guide/doc_source/intelmpi.md

 # Enable Intel MPI<a name="intelmpi"></a>

-Intel MPI is available on the AWS ParallelCluster AMIs for `alinux`, `alinux2`, `centos7`, `centos8`, `ubuntu1604`, and `ubuntu1804` values for the [`base_os`](cluster-definition.md#base-os) setting\.To use Intel MPI, you must acknowledge and accept the terms of the [Intel simplified software license](https://software.intel.com/en-us/license/intel-simplified-software-license)\.
+Intel MPI is available on the AWS ParallelCluster AMIs for `alinux`, `alinux2`, `centos7`, `centos8`, `ubuntu1604`, and `ubuntu1804` values for the [`base_os`](cluster-definition.md#base-os) setting\.
+To use Intel MPI, you must acknowledge and accept the terms of the [Intel simplified software license](https://software.intel.com/en-us/license/intel-simplified-software-license)\.
 By default, Open MPI is placed on the path\.
-To enable Intel MPI instead of Open MPI, you must first load the Intel MPI modulet\.
+To enable Intel MPI instead of Open MPI, you must first load the Intel MPI module\.
 Then, you need to install the latest version by using `module load intelmpi`\.
 The exact name of the module changes with every update\.
 To see which modules are available, run `module avail`\.
 The output is as follows\.

 ```
 $ module avail